FSG-Cat/matrix-spec-proposals/proposals/XXXX-incremental-heartbeat-assisted-presence.md

 Due to this MSCs considerable length it includes not only a Table of Contents but an explanation of the sections.

-High level overview goes into a higher level overview of this MSC and goes into background.
-This exists for the dual purposes of helping make the MSC easier to write as it allowed a outline to be created and it also hopes to help make the proposal accessible.
-As the high level overview explains the system without getting too concerned with the minute details found in the proposal section.

 ### Background

 [Presence](https://spec.matrix.org/v1.11/client-server-api/#presence) is only enabled by homeserver admins who have the resources to burn on it.